Graham Dunkley

 D22 in numbers.

-Completed another timed on-hour womble around central London.
+Completed another timed one-hour womble around central London.
 This time , I photographed the Gurkha memorial - fitting since the more modern Gurkha memorial in Folkestone is just as amazing.
 So 17.4KM done, equivalent of 27, 756 steps and 11 flights of steps.
 As Captain Tom would have said….. it’s been a good day.

 D21 in numbers